DylanPiercey/auto-sni/README.md

 # Auto SNI
 SSL Certificates using SNI with almost zero configuration for free with https://letsencrypt.org!
-If creating a certificate fails it will fall back to a simple self signed certificate.

 This module has yet to be thoroughly tested but feel free to give it a shot!